germauricio/pokedex/README.md

 npm start
 ```

-# How to Run this app
+# How to run tests
 This app uses React Testing Library.
 To run tests use the following command
 ```
 npm test